-- Participants will need to attend an online pre-workshop session and to bring along example labelled call data for the workshop (20-200 example calls, and 20-100 negative examples from real recordings), plus a few hours of unlabelled audio that is known to contain your call of interest; exact details will be provided to participants.
+- For this step you will need generate labelled call data (20-200 example calls, and 20-100 negative examples from real recordings), plus a few hours of unlabelled audio that is known to contain your call of interest.

-- To undertake the workshop participants need to be comfortable with executing simple command line programs; it’s also advantageous to have some programming experience (e.g. R or Python) although programming experience is not required.
-All the tools used to build the recogniser will be freely available, as will the workshop notes.
+- You will need to be comfortable with executing simple command line programs; it’s also advantageous to have some programming experience (e.g. R or Python) although programming experience is not required.
+All the tools used to build the recogniser are freely available.

-- This is part of an open science initiative.
-Participants need to be willing to make their recogniser available under an open-source licence (Apache 2.0 https://opensource.org/licenses/Apache-2.0) so that others may use it, and for the recogniser to be published in our registry: https://openecoacoustics.org/resources/registry/
+- We hope that if you are successful in creating a working recogniser you will make your recogniser available under an open-source licence (Apache 2.0 https://opensource.org/licenses/Apache-2.0) so that others may use it, and for the recogniser to be published in our registry: https://openecoacoustics.org/resources/registry/

 - A training / testing dataset of short labelled examples

 - An inference dataset of unlabelled longer recordings

 You need to provide between 20 and 200 positive examples and negative examples.
 Negative examples are examples of audio that do not contain the target call and should include things that might get confused with it.

 Positive and negative examples should be separated into different folders, i.e. a folder named “positive” and a folder named “negative”